 Mad Dog Phase 2 development details

 The proposed development will comprise an integrated semi-submersible floating production platform that will be moored in 4,440ft of water in the Green Canyon.
 It will be located in block 780, west of the existing Mad Dog spar.
-Oil produced from the field will be transported to the Mardi Gras pipelines as per current agreements.
+Oil produced from the field will be transported to the Mardi Gras pipelines.

-A water-flood project based on BP's LoSal flooding technology has also been planned in order to enhance oil recovery from the field.
+A water-flood project based on BP’s LoSal flooding technology was planned in order to enhance oil recovery from the field.
 It will handle 280,000b/d of low-salinity water flooding.

-Design of the platform has been inspired from BP-operated Atlantis semi-submersible platform that is able to decrease the weight of the topsides to 25,000t.
+The platform design was inspired by the BP-operated Atlantis semi-submersible platform that is able to decrease the weight of the topsides to 25,000t.
 It will also integrate the topside infrastructure with the jacket structure.

 The development plan outlines the drilling of 29 wells, including 17 wet-tree producers and 12 wet-tree injectors from five drill centres located in blocks 825 and 870.
 Front-end engineering and design (FEED) work on the project started in the third quarter of 2014.

-Phase one development of the field comprised a floating truss spar equipped with production and drilling facilities and designed for a processing capacity of 80,000 barrels of oil and 60 million cubic feet (mcf) of gas a day.
+Phase 1 development of the field included a floating truss spar equipped with production and drilling facilities and designed for a processing capacity of 80,000 barrels of oil and 60 million cubic feet (mcf) of gas a day.

 A third-party operator is the recipient of the oil and gas produced at the field that are transported via the Caesar (oil) pipeline and the Cleopatra (gas) pipeline systems.

-Initial development plans of the project involved a spar designed by Technip similar to the one used in phase one.
-The plan was, however, scrapped in 2013 due to spiralling costs that were estimated to be $22bn.
+Initial development plans of the project involved a spar designed by Technip similar to the one used in Phase 1.
+In 2013, the plan was scrapped due to spiralling costs that were estimated to be $22bn.

-The new development has reduced the development cost to $14bn with further reductions planned to bring down the cost to $10bn.
+The new plan reduced the development cost to $14bn with further reductions planned to cut the cost down to $10bn.

-A contract was signed with FMC Technologies to manufacture and supply subsea equipment, including subsea trees, manifolds and jumpers.
+FMC Technologies signed a contract to manufacture and supply subsea equipment, including subsea trees, manifolds and jumpers.

-The production platform will be constructed by KBR in collaboration with its Swedish subsidiary GVA.
-KBR and GVA were also awarded a contract for pre-FEED, FEED and execution stage support.
+KBR and its Swedish subsidiary GVA will construct the production platform.
+The companies also won a contract for pre-FEED, FEED and execution stage support.